 Clinton Township is a larger medium-sized town located in the state of Michigan.
 With a population of 100,471 people and 23 constituent neighborhoods, Clinton Township is the tenth largest community in Michigan.

-Unlike some towns, Clinton Township isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Clinton Township are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Clinton Township is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Clinton Township is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Clinton Township who work in office and administrative support (13.16%), sales jobs (9.12%), and management occupations (9.03%).

-The education level of Clinton Township citizens is a little higher than the average for US cities and towns: 21.15% of adults in Clinton Township have at least a bachelor's degree.
+The population of Clinton Township overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Clinton Township, 21.15% have at least a bachelor's degree.

 The per capita income in Clinton Township in 2018 was $31,073, which is upper middle income relative to Michigan and the nation.
 This equates to an annual income of $124,292 for a family of four.
 However, Clinton Township contains both very wealthy and poor people as well.